 They say time flies when you are having fun and that really is true.
-Three years have passed since we left everything (and everyone) we love behind in search of a new lifestyle, a different pace of life and adventures.
+It’s now 2018 and three years have passed since we left everything (and everyone) we love behind in search of a new lifestyle, a different pace of life and adventures.
 Our next chapter is already at it’s third year anniversary, living in Scotland.

 The Dude and I have lost count of the times that we have been asked if we enjoy it here or if we would move back down south (the second question I normally pre-empt and cut short and reply with “hell no”).
 But the one question I really love to answer is “what is it that you love about living here?”